 One area where dishonesty sometimes manifests itself is in relation to clinical records and in particular altering records after the event.
 The proof or perception that a clinical record has been altered after a complaint can have devastating consequences for the professional including a threat to the individual's registration.
 A complainant who believes that they have been treated dishonestly is much more likely to become a forceful crusader and advocate for justice because the complaint is no longer just about what happened, but now about the dentist personally.
 On the contrary a person who feels that they have been dealt with fairly and honestly is much more likely to accept the outcome of a complaints process - even if it is not what they wanted in the first place.

+The REACH model sets out high level principles of successful complaints handling.
 As with all professionally threatening situations it is helpful to seek the advice of Dental Protection in order to get the professional support that can often be particularly helpful in such situations.